yassinbouasri/dependency-injection-attributes/sfcasts/asalias.md

 > Hey!
 When you need to autowire a `RemoteInterface`, use `ButtonRemote`.

 Back in our app, refresh and... the error is gone!
-Press "volume up" and check the profiler.
-The button logic is still being called and if we check the "Logs" panel, there are our messages.
+Press "channel up" and check the profiler.
+The button logic is still being called and if we check the "Logs" panel, there's our messages.

 Open up `RemoteController`: we're still injecting a concrete instance of our service.
 That's fine, but we can be fancier now and use `RemoteInterface`.